All Episodes

 What's going on?

-I absolutely love this show and uh this is my first time able to get through, and I can't believe um that this is what I'm gonna be saying on the show.
+And I can't believe that this is what I'm going to be saying on the show.

-Some of the things that he says that he's gonna force companies to bring jobs back from overseas, Scott Walker should have raised taxes instead of shrinking benefits for teacher unions.
+Some of the things that he says that he's going to force companies to bring jobs back from overseas.

 NAFTA's a bad deal.

-I like part of Obamacare, and in the worst of all, the most disgraceful, idiotic liberal talking point ever uttered.
+And then the worst of all, the most disgraceful, idiotic liberal talking point ever uttered, Bush lied about WMDs in Iraq.

 As soon as Trump said that, I knew I could never vote for him.

-And uh I think that on some key issues, Hillary may even be more conservative than he is.
+And I think that on some key issues, Hillary may even be more conservative than he is.

 Now, let's go through the list.

-Or does he even attempt to say no?
+Or does he even attempt to say?

 No.

-Who do you think would appoint better Supreme Court Justice?
+Who do you think would appoint better Supreme Court justice?

-You said let me go through a list of important issues.
+Let's go through the list because you said, let me go through a list of important issues.

-Who would be better on the second amendment?
+Who would be better on the Second Amendment?

 All right.